 Stage 3 – Plan Consultation and Finalization (Complete)

 Stage 3 involved public input on the draft plan.
 Residents, businesses and all other stakeholders had various opportunities to provide comments.
 Following the public consultation that information was compiled and the Final Draft plan was prepared.
-View Final Public Consultation Report
+View Final Public Consultation Report The draft Final Plan has been approved by the Regional Board and is now awaiting Ministry of Environment approval to become Final.

 Public and Technical Advisory Committee Minutes and Presentations